top of page

 Discussion I

-In Never Let Me Go, you have children that seem exactly like humans.
-They look, feel, and think as humans, even though they are not.
-By contrast, even though in Blade Runner the replicants looked and seemed human, there was always things you could spot, and their power and strength made you almost fear them.
-They were wild cards.
-Unpredictable androids who could kill, or be good.
-It was never something that was predictable.
-Frankenstein was also a sort of wild card, that would change depending on his mood, and the things that were done to him.
-In the part he is looking inside the window at the French family, you see his tenderness and you almost start thinking that he is good.
-Then from one second to the other, you feel fear when he lashes out because they shun him.
-While no one can certainly blame him for this, they depths to which he takes his anger makes it feel unforgivable.
-In the end he earns the title of monster.
-The kids in Never Let Me Go felt that same anger, yet never hurt each other physically, nor even rebelled.
-Theirs was a quite misery.
-This was what made me the most hurt by their story.
-It made them feel the most human.
-Their reactions were calm in contrast to the other two works and this gives the reader that they are more emotionally intelligent.
+Frankenstein was also a sort of wild card who would change depending on his mood and the things that were done to him.
+In the part where he is looking inside the window at the French family, you see his tenderness and you almost start thinking that he is good.
+Then, from one second to the next, you feel fear when he lashes out because they shun him.
+While no one can certainly blame him for this, the depths to which he takes his anger make it feel unforgivable.
+In the end, he earns the title of monster.

-Were the creations themselves simply a product of their failed creators though, or were they failures in and of themselves?
-Were they this was innately, or because they felt like outcasts in a world that constantly told them they were not good enough?
-In Frankenstein and Blade Runner you feel it may have been both.
-Both the creators and their creators had a part in creating these monsters.
-If the creators would have given them more time and energy to teaching them empathy, maybe they would have been different.
-In Frankenstein, his own father rejects him, because he is too busy to bother to teach him.
-In Blade Runner, Tyrell is so out of the way, the replicant Roy had to go through great lengths to even be able to talk to him.
-So really, how can anyone expect these creatures to learn if their own creators could never take the time to teach them any different?
-In Never Let Me Go, they were well cared for and were strictly taught so they were better behaved but their creator did not care for them also.
-They were factory farmed one created right after the other.
+Were the creations themselves simply a product of their failed creators, though, or were they failures in and of themselves?
+Were they this way innately, or because they felt like outcasts in a world that constantly told them they were not good enough?
+In Frankenstein and Blade Runner, you feel it may have been both.
+Both the creations and their creators had a part in creating these monsters.
+If the creators would have given them more time and energy to teach them empathy, maybe they would have been different.

 I wrote this essay in 40 minutes!
 I had forgotten I had to turn it in and I rushed the last 40 minutes before the deadline.
 Not bad for a rushed piece.